waldolin/ai-masterdream-copilot/README.md

                 `my_model.h5`
 - **dataset File**: `databricks-dolly-33.jsonl`

-I have successfully combined the LORA file with the model.
+You can try with the lora with the model, and I have successfully combined the LORA file with the model.
 This integration allows for enhanced fine-tuning of the model's performance, providing more accurate results in specific tasks.
+It will be released after winning AMD Pervasive AI Developer Contest.

 ## Use Our LoRA Tuning Model